srtamaciel/srtamaciel/README.md

 <br/><hr>
 ### I'm a Jr Web Developer.
-A graduate of the Ironhack Web Development Full Time Bootcam.
+Graduate of the Ironhack Web Development Full Time Bootcam.
 I'm an enthusiast of learning and self-improvement.
 My background in fine arts and design enriches my vision of programming, and my time in the service industry enriches my communication skills.

 Soft skills:
 * Hardworking